Universal communication part II: channels with memory: Discussion

 Although the current result is pleasing in terms of the asymptotical rate, it is theoretical in at least two senses related to asymptotical convergence rate.
 First, as the ``finite state compressibility'', the definition of the IFB capacity relies on the order of limits -- i.e. one first examines the performance of a finite-block code on the \emph{infinite} channel and only then lets the block length go to infinity.
 The second sense is that the scheme proposed here only attempts to attain the asymptotical result, and does not endeavor to be efficient in terms of convergence rate.
 The best convergence rate, and more efficient schemes are left for further study.

 There are several reasons for the scheme's inefficiency.
 One is the use of a single super-symbol length.
-Due to alignment issues with the reference system's blocks this requires the supersymbol length $q$ to exceed the block length $k$ significantly.
-It seems better to enhance the methods of \cite{YL_PriorPrediction} for learning communication priors over several possible $k$-s simultaneously.
+Due to alignment issues with the reference system's blocks, the super-symbol length $q$ is required to exceed the block length $k$ significantly.
+It seems better to enhance the methods of \selector{\cite{YL_PriorPrediction}}{Chapter~\ref{chap:prior_prediction}} for learning communication priors over several possible $k$-s simultaneously.
 Another cause for inefficiency is the fact each epoch stands on its own and the information learned from the past is reset.
 Furthermore, in the asymptotical case one can always assume that $q$ eventually becomes larger than $L$, the channel's effective memory length.
 However, in a more efficient scheme it may be desired, instead of wasting $L$ symbols of each super-symbol, to attempt learning and adapting to a conditional distribution which includes also the past (e.g. estimate the average over $i$ of $\Pr(\vr Y_{i}^{[q]} | \vr X_{i}^{[q]}, \vr X_{(i-1)q - L}^{(i-1)q})$ and set the prior accordingly).
-The rate of convergence of the prior prediction scheme of \cite{YL_PriorPrediction} used as basis for the current universal scheme may be improved as well.
+The rate of convergence of the prior prediction scheme of \selector{\cite{YL_PriorPrediction}}{Chapter~\ref{chap:prior_prediction}} used as basis for the current universal scheme may be improved as well. \onlyphd{A rough analysis of the convergence rate of the current scheme is performed in Appendix~\ref{sec:um_convergence_rate_analysis}.}

+The channel assumed in this \selector{paper}{chapter} is very general, and the penalty for this generality is not captured in the asymptotical rates.
+However it surely induces a penalty in the rate of convergence.
+Probably, the ability to efficiently learn and utilize channel behavior would come from identifying similarities and repetitive behavior of channel occurrence, rather than slow increase of the super-symbol size as done here.

 On the other hand, it seems inevitable that the overheads related to learning the decoding rule and the prior would grow at a rate which is at least linear in the super-alphabet size, i.e. exponential in the super-symbol length.
+Furthermore, it was already shown in \selector{\cite{YL_UnivModuloAdditive}}{Section~\ref{sec:ma_univ_redundancy}} that even for the modulo-additive channel, to achieve a small redundancy, the transmission length of IFB-universal systems must grows exponentially with the reference block size $k$.
+A rough analysis of the maximum convergence rate for general channels is given in Appendix~\ref{sec:um_convergence_rate_limits}, and suggest that the transmission length must grow at least like $O(|\mathcal{X}|^k\cdot |\mathcal{Y}|^k)$ with $k$.